 Are you inspired by the clothes you see around you?
 On our recent holidays in France a woman walked past in an off-shoulder top, dip dyed, blue at the top fading to white at the bottom…It looked so chic.
-My French is not fairly non-existent so I was unable to be cheeky and ask her if I could photograph her top to share with you, you will just have to imagine it!!
-Naturally, my mind turned to a men’s button down shirt refashion.
+My French is fairly non-existent so I was unable to be cheeky and ask her if I could photograph her top to share with you, you will just have to imagine it!!
+Naturally, my mind turned to a men’s button-down shirt refashion.
 Charity shops and France do not seem to mix, so I had to patiently wait until we were home to have a go at making my own version.

 I am delighted with my XL quality lightweight cotton men’s shirt, in order to achieve the ruffle I have used additional fabric from a white old bed sheet.